garden-io/garden/docs/using-garden/actions.md

 action.
 Sometimes you need more granular control over the context, not least if you have multiple actions in the same directory.

-The `include` and `exclude` fields are a simple way to explicitly specify which sources should belong to a particular action.
-They both accept a list of POSIX-style paths or globs.
+The `include` and `exclude` fields are used to explicitly specify which sources should belong to a particular action.
+Both of them accept a list of POSIX-style paths or globs.
 For example:

 ```yaml
 kind: Build